RBrooksDK/SMP1_25/README.md

 Non-session specific resources such as the exercises from the book, solutions, old exam cases, etc. can be found her:

 [General Resources SMP](https://viaucdk-my.sharepoint.com/:f:/g/personal/rib_viauc_dk/Egbdbeb9oy1Oqk8hReXf2-wBibryPlLiVj2ujGdsvH5--w?e=liO02A)

+This folder is always accessible in the menu to the left.

+---

 The Wiseflow code for all flows that are used during the course is always 0000.
 This is not the code for the actual exam in June, though.